 - No Celebrities Were Harmed: The Jack and Kelly Osbourne episode leads inevitably to new player Craig Krakowski's impression of Ozzy Osbourne.
-Until the musical games start up, and it's clear Craig's never really sat down to listen to any Ozzy before.
+Until the musical games start up, and it's clear Craig's never really sat down to listen to any Ozzy before... then he mimes biting into his breakfast in a rather familiar manner.
 Amusingly, the actual celebrities nearly do get harmed, like when Jack and Kelly Osbourne are involved in re-enacting an actual car crash they and their mum Sharon went through.

 - N-Word Privileges: With Wayne Brady as a regular now, this happens even more.

 - Overly-Long Gag: The guys turn the tale of how Jerry Springer's date threw up on him into this.